Lumen Field: Transportation

 Lumen Field is bordered by the Pioneer Square, International District, and Industrial District neighborhoods of Seattle.
 The stadium's referendum approval required a transportation management program to coordinate transportation options.
 First & Goal's facility lease agreement also included a provision to ease gridlock.
-A "Dual Event Agreement" with T-Mobile Park was established so that two events with a combined attendance of over 58,000 would not occur within four hours of each other.
+A "dual event agreement" with T-Mobile Park was established so that two events with a combined attendance of over 58,000 would not occur within four hours of each other.
 The agreement was also implemented to coordinate mass transit to the stadiums on game days.

-Local and regional buses service the area with stops within three blocks of the stadium, and the county's Metro Transit bus service formerly offered express routes from several area park and ride lots for games.
-Trains service the stadium through Seattle's King Street Station and overflow tracks accommodate extra trains during events.
-Regional commuter trains operate on Sundays if the Seahawks have a home game.
-Trains also run for mid-day Sounders FC games on Saturdays.
+The Link light rail system has two stations on the 1 Line that serve Lumen Field: Stadium station near the south entrances and International District/Chinatown station near the north entrances.
+Light rail trains run every 15 minutes on weekends and serve Seattle, Tukwila, and SeaTac.
+It began service on July 18, 2009, the same day as an exhibition match between the Sounders and Chelsea.
+Local and regional buses service the area with stops within three blocks of the stadium, and the county's King County Metro bus service formerly offered express routes from several area park and ride lots for games.

+Intercity trains serve the stadium through Seattle's King Street Station and overflow tracks accommodate extra trains during events.
+Sounder commuter trains operate regional service on Sundays if the Seahawks have a home game or for mid-day Sounders FC games on Saturdays.
 In 2008, the commuter trains carried 64,000 event goers to the two nearby stadiums.
 Amtrak, primarily through the Pacific Northwest corridor's Cascades route, also serves the station.
-On July 18, 2009, Link light rail service between SeaTac and downtown began in time for an exhibition match between the Sounders and Chelsea.
-The light rail system's 1 Line connects to the baseball and football stadiums via the Stadium station.
-The International District/Chinatown station also offers convenient access to the north entrance.

 Lumen Field is located near the junction of Interstate 5 and Interstate 90 to the east.
 It is bordered by State Route 99 and the south portal of the State Route 99 tunnel to its west, while the State Route 519 corridor connects I-90 to the neighborhood.
 Local governments compromised with both the Seahawks and Mariners on the location of new ramps over the train tracks that run along the east sides of Lumen Field and T-Mobile Park.
 An overpass for South Royal Brougham Way, the road that borders the south edge of the Lumen Field complex, to improve access and safety was completed in May 2010.
-The stadium has 2,000 parking spaces in its parking garage and 8,400 in the surrounding lots to accommodate automobile traffic.
+The stadium has 3,100 parking spaces in its parking garage and 7,500 in the surrounding lots to accommodate automobile traffic.
 Beginning in December 2011, construction of the Stadium Place mixed-use development project replaced much of the north lot.
-The developer must replace the 500 lost parking spots and turn over parking revenue to the Public Stadium Authority per an agreement with King County.
+Per an agreement with King County, the developer replaced the 500 lost parking spots and turn over parking revenue to the Public Stadium Authority.